Charlie8712/Cybersecurity-Portfolio/active-directory-lab/README.md

 ## Project Overview

-Built a virtualized Windows enterprise environment using Windows Server 2022 and Windows 11 Pro to gain hands-on experience with Active Directory administration and common Help Desk tasks.
+Built a virtualized Windows environment using Windows Server 2022 and Windows 11 Pro to gain hands on experience with Active Directory administration and common help desk tasks

-The lab simulated user and computer administration, account management, Group Policy, file permissions, domain joining, remote access, and endpoint patch management.
+The lab simulated user and computer administration, account management, Group Policy, file permissions, domain joining, remote access, and endpoint patch management

 ## Lab Environment